remla23-team08/model-training/README.md

 poetry env use python3.8
 ```

-> **Note**: The actual python value should be the path to the python executable.
+> **Note**: The actual python value should be the path to the python executable (if not already on the `$PATH`).
 If already on the system, while on Linux-based systems, you can directly use `poetry env use $(which python3.8)` to use the correct path.
+If you installed the python binary in a different location, you must use the correct path to the executable.

 ### **Installing dependencies**